ClemRz/Introduction-to-IoT/exercices/exercise_02.md

 Huh, wait ... how can I test that s#*t?

 To test your skech you will need to know the IP your ethernet module got.
 For that you can output it in the Serial Monitor after the DHCP setup!
 Look at the library: `static uint8_t myip[4];   ///< IP address`.
 As you can see, this is a 8 byte encoded value, not easy to read.
-Hopefully there is this other method: `static void printIp (const uint8_t *buf);`.
+Hopefully there is this helpful method: `printIp`.

 Open your favourite brower (IE 4) (just kidding) and enter that IP in the address bar.
 Is it working?